July 1956 – Grandpa’s 1st project as Bill Sandhoff Masonry Contractor

 Bill Jr. (1928-2008) & Bill III in front of Grandpa’s Prized El Camino 2017

-Now that we are in our third Generation we continue to carry on a tradition of excellence by: Building high quality construction projects without compromise, Developing long lasting relationships with our clients, and honoring our skilled tradesmen for the value they add to our company.
-Over the last 60 years many builders have come and gone but it is the integrity and work ethic that Grandpa passed down to us that keeps us thriving still today - Paving the way for the 4th Generation of Sandhoff Construction.
+Today, the third generation of the Sandhoff family continues to carry on a tradition of excellence by building high quality construction projects without compromise, developing long-lasting relationships with our clients and honoring our skilled tradesmen for the value they bring to our company.
+Over the last 60 years, many builders have come and gone, but thanks to the integrity and work ethic that Grandpa passed down, Sandhoff Construction is thriving and paving the way for the 4th generation.